venugoapalreddy/biztalk-docs/biztalk/core/step-3-create-the-request-decline-schema.md

  **Time to complete:** 7 minutes

- **Objective:** In this step, you create the schema for the message [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] sends back to the warehouse if the business process rejects the inventory replenishment request.
+ <strong>Objective:</strong> In this step, you create the schema for the message [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] sends back to the warehouse if the business process rejects the inventory replenishment request.

- **Purpose:** The schema defines the data and the structure of the request decline message. [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] uses the schema to identify and interact with the data in the message.
+ <strong>Purpose:</strong> The schema defines the data and the structure of the request decline message. [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] uses the schema to identify and interact with the data in the message.

 ## Prerequisites
  Note the following requirements before you begin this step: